AmanPathak-DevOps/30DaysOfKubernetes/Day03/README.md

 - [Kubernetes Architecture in English](https://youtu.be/gywke3XiNC0?si=PHXPsM_C_0uHVYUp)
 - [Kubernetes Architecture in English](https://youtu.be/8C_SCDbUJTg?si=T0wAXJk0rDD8luwS)

 Understanding Kubernetes architecture, both at the cluster level and node level, is essential for effectively managing containerized applications.
-Tomorrow, we'll explore Kubernetes garbage collection.
+Tomorrow, we will explore how to setup Kubernetes cluster on local machine.

 [← Previous Day](../Day02/README.md) | [Next Day →](../Day04/README.md)